jmcnamara/rust_xlsxwriter/examples/Readme.md

 * app_images.rs - An example of inserting images into a worksheet using rust_xlsxwriter.

+* app_images_fit_to_cell.rs - An example of inserting images into a worksheet using rust_xlsxwriter so that they are scaled to a cell.
+This approach can be useful if you are building up a spreadsheet of products with a column of images for each product.

 * app_lambda.rs - An example of using the new Excel LAMBDA() function with the rust_xlsxwriter library.